supreme court’s definition of ‘Woman’ - header image

 Get in touch

-If you have any questions how the UK Supreme Court’s decision affects you or your organisation, or if you want a confidential chat with one of our experts at Russell-Cooke, please get in touch.
+If you have any questions how the UK Supreme Court’s decision affects you or your organisation, or if you would like a confidential chat, you can contact our experts at Russell-Cooke by telephone on +44 (0)20 3826 7479 or complete our enquiry form.

 Related insights